When I was a kid, one of my strongest summer memories is going down to the Dairy Queen to get an OREO Blizzard.

 Ice cream is still a classic treat for kids, especially during the summer.

-And that’s why I wanted to make a fun ice cream-themed learning activity for preschoolers – this ice cream preschool shape sorting activity!
+And that’s why I wanted to make a fun ice cream-themed learning activity for early grades – this ice cream kindergarten shape sorting activity!

-This is such a fun (and low-prep) learning activity for small ones!
+This is such a fun (and low-prep) learning activity for little learners!

 You only need a few minutes to prepare it and then the kids will be off and running!